Learn how to write your own credo

 I believe the most authentic musicking possible comes from love before anything else.

-Over his 17+ year career, he has established himself prominently in the world of choral music, most notably having founded the "shape-shifting" vocal ensemble Choral Chameleon in 2008.
-Under his leadership, Choral Chameleon has premiered more than 150 works since its nascence and has won critical acclaim in The New York Times, Time Out New York, The New York Concert Review, I Care If You Listen, The Examiner, and other publications.
-In 2015, the ensemble was awarded the prestigious ASCAP/Chorus America Award for Adventurous Programming.
+Vince Peterson is a respected choral conductor, composer/arranger, and teacher of music in the United States.
+His 20-year hybrid career spans the worlds of choral music, theater, sacred music, and music education.
+He has, however, established himself most prominently in the world of choral music, notably having founded the "shape-shifting" vocal ensemble Choral Chameleon in 2008.
+Across his work, he is responsible for presenting nearly 300 premieres of new choral and theater music in the last fifteen years and has won critical acclaim in The New York Times, Time Out New York, The New York Concert Review, I Care If You Listen, The Examiner, and other publications.
+He is also a recipient of the prestigious ASCAP/Chorus America Award for Adventurous Programming.

-A recognized thought-leader in the music world, The New York Times called Peterson "authoritative beyond his... years," and The Brooklyn Eagle praised his work as "a stunning symphony of the spiritual and secular," while hailing him as a solo performer "with depth and vigor" who "provided a universal context which resonated with his audience.”
+A recognized thought leader in the music world, The New York Times called Peterson "authoritative beyond his... years," and The Brooklyn Eagle praised his work as "a stunning symphony of the spiritual and secular," while hailing him as a solo performer "with depth and vigor" who "provided a universal context which resonated with his audience.”

 In 2018, Vince was awarded the Louis Botto Award for Innovative Action and Entrepreneurial Zeal by Chorus America, a lifetime distinction he shares with only fifteen of the most influential choral musicians in the United States.